-Ironically, as it was the source of the explosion that destroyed the Earth, the few that did survive had been located at a small town on the eastern coast of Sweden.
+Ironically, as it was epicenter of the source of the explosion that destroyed the Earth, the few who did survive had been located at Gavle, a small town on the eastern coast of Sweden.

 “You jest,” commented Lord Stiletto, puffing on his new pipe.
-He didn’t have tobacco in his pipe, which he pronounced peep, after a Sean Connery movie, but liked to puff away as if it did.
+He didn’t have tobacco in his pipe, which he pronounced peep, after a Sean Connery movie, but he liked to puff away at it as if it did.
 A skill he had learned from Eagle Cloud, an Apache chief who had taught him how to both track a mountain lion across barren mountain scree, and negotiate the spirit world.

 “No, about God!”

 “Don’t start that again.”
 And the matter, for the moment, was closed.

 The two friends were sat on the sixth floor outside terrace of the café at the Ashmolean Museum in Oxford.
 Lord Stiletto and Gregory had travelled forward in time to his library where they had enjoyed a well-deserved breakfast of scrambled eggs and oysters, and then returned refreshed to a parallel existence of the Earth, that conveniently, hadn’t been blown up by The Rabbit.
 There was a package to be collected, and the message had indicated that it was to be found in the new Tutankhamun exhibition.